SteveSandersonMS/CarChecker/README.md

 - Progressive Web App (PWA)

 ## Deploy to Azure
-You can run this app now in Azure by clicking here
+You can create the resource (Free SKU App Service) in Azure quickly by clicking below and then can use Visual Studio to select the App Service and deploy the code to it later.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Ftimheuer%2FCarChecker%2Fmaster%2Fdeploy.json)